Privacy notice for ‘Ask the export support team a question’ service

 These organisations may include:

-- Other Government Departments (Foreign, Commonwealth and Development Office, Department for Business, Energy and Industrial Strategy, Cabinet Office)
+• Other Government Departments (Foreign, Commonwealth and Development Office, Cabinet Office)

-- Overseas Delivery Partners, operating under grant letter to DIT
+• Overseas Delivery Partners, operating under grant letter to DBT

-DIT or organisations contracted by DIT may contact you using the information you provide, in order to request feedback on the services and for your input on how to improve them.
+DBT or organisations contracted by DBT may contact you using the information you provide, in order to request feedback on the services and for your input on how to improve them.

 Aggregated analysis may be shared with the Information Commissioner’s Office (ICO) the Government Internal Audit Agency (GIAA), the National Audit Office (NAO)